If you know what to look for in your ideal dog breed, then the search will end up going much more smoothly for you than it otherwise would.

 - Even when they are younger Cadoodles tend to be split between two personality types.
 The first possibility is that these dogs inherit the proud nature of their Poodle parent or they may also end up being playful and energetic like Collies.
 This usually varies on a dog-to-dog basis.

 - Cadoodle puppies tend to grow a lot faster than puppies of smaller dog breeds.
-Don’t be surprised if you notice the difference in the size of your puppy over the course of a month or even a few weeks.
+Don’t be surprised if you notice the difference in the size of your puppy over a month or even a few weeks.
 You will have to be ready for a fast grower when you bring a Cadoodle into the home.

 Physical Traits of the Cadoodle